-What if my partner wonders why I haven't had an orgasm?
+• What if my partner wonders why I haven't had an orgasm?

 If it's a regular partner, you may want to find a way of talking to them about it, and explain that you don't always come, and that it isn't their fault if you don't.
-It's also a good idea not to apologise you haven't done anything wrong and there's nothing to be ashamed of.
-Perhaps tell them what's happening, as honestly and directly as you can - this is respectful to both yourself and your partner, and may help you to feel more comfortable.
+It's also a good idea not to apologise - you haven't done anything wrong and it's nothing to be ashamed of.
+Women don't always come every time they have sex.
+Some women fake orgasms, because they worry about what their partner will think.
+This is understandable, but you may want to ask yourself if faking it is helping you, especially if there is something your partner could do differently to help you have an orgasm.
+Perhaps tell them what's happening, as honestly and directly as you can - this is respectful to both yourself and them, and may help you to feel more comfortable.